rgrokett/RaspiThermalCam/README.md

 With this project, I took the excellent Adafruit tutorial [Raspberry Pi Thermal Camera](https://learn.adafruit.com/adafruit-amg8833-8x8-thermal-camera-sensor/raspberry-pi-thermal-camera) by Dean Miller and added extra functionality to the software and hardware.

-The PiTFT display uses Adafruit's custom Linux Kernal. *(See below)* This project only needs the Jessie Lite-based PiTFT Resitive Image, as it does not use the GUI.
+The PiTFT display uses Adafruit's custom Linux Kernel. *(See below)* This project only needs the Jessie Lite-based PiTFT Resitive Image, as it does not use the GUI.

 ### New features:
 - Safely shutdown/power up Raspberry